aflow-org/aflow/README.md

 ### Building and installing aflow
 First the buildsystem needs to prepare the system.
 Different presets are available that already cover most needed cases.
-- all available presets can be listed with `cmake -S src --list-presets`
+- all available presets can be listed with: `cmake -S src --list-presets`
 - presets including `release` are optimized builds intended for production use, while `debug` should be used during development
-- presets with `vcpkg` will build a static linked version of `aflow` that can be helpful for clustered systems, or where libraries can't be easy installed or requested by users
+- presets with `vcpkg` will build a static linked version of `aflow` that can be helpful for computer clusters, or where libraries can't be easy installed or requested by users
   - for all `vcpkg` presets the environment variable `VCPKG_ROOT` needs to be set
 - customized presets can be added to a `CMakeUserPresets.json` (see [CMakeUserPresets.example.json](src/CMakeUserPresets.example.json) for an example)

 To generate `aflow` using shared libraries follow these steps:
-- create and set up the build folder with
+- create and set up the build folder with:
   - `cmake -S src --preset release`
   - this step configures the build environment with the available tools (compilers, linkers ...)
   - it will inform you if there are missing dependencies
-- build the `aflow` executable in parallel with 8 threads
+- build the `aflow` executable in parallel with 8 threads:
   - `cmake --build build/release --parallel 8`
-- `aflow` can then be executed
+- `aflow` can then be executed:
   - `build/release/aflow --version`
   - `ctest --test-dir build/release/ -L quick --parallel 8`
-- if the binary works as expected it can be installed with:
+- if the binary works as expected, it can be installed with:
   - `sudo cmake --install build/release/`

 To generate `aflow` alongside the needed libraries use the `release_vcpkg` preset: